 Mapping ZIP Code Demographics

+July 2019.
 Create custom thematic pattern ZIP code area maps for any area in the U.S. using tools and data described in this section.
-Use the no fee CV XE GIS software with the associated ZIP Code demographics GIS project and datasets to develop maps for areas of interest.
+Use the CV XE GIS software to develop maps and geospatially analyze areas of interest.
 This section provides step-by-step instructions to get started.
 These tools and data are not demos.
 The software and datasets are accompanied by an interactive table in this section.
 Use the interactive table to view, compare, contrast, rank or query ZIP code areas and associated demographic-economic characteristics.
-More about ZIP Code areas and data resources.

 Median Housing Value by ZIP Code Area; Los Angeles Area